mckelveygreg/Gregs-100DaysOfCode/log.md

    - Thoughts: I'm so ready for some backend projects.
 Also, I'm getting more used to setting up dev environments.
    - Link to work: https://mckelveygreg.github.io/SimonGame/

+  Day 80: May 17, 2018
+   - Today's Progress: Collecting React Tutorials
+   - Thoughts: Everyone has their own React paths... this is going to be tough

+  Day 81: May 18, 2018
+   - Today's Progress: Tried setting up a local React Dev environment...
+   - Thoughts: Can't figure out how to lint react... and my dev envirnoments are panning out.
+Gotta keep reading things I don't understand

 <!-- TEMPLATE FORM